 Teaching

 Various teaching projects are being developed in connection with the Visualising War research project, at undergraduate and postgraduate levels.
+For more information about our pedagogic research, please see our Teaching Ancient War and Peace pages.

 • What recurring stories do individuals and communities tell about peace/conflict resolution in art, text, film, photography, news reports, museums, music etc?